 Other companies in the Storebrand Group are not included in the sensitivity analysis, as the market risk is limited.
-The investments have low allocation to risky assets and the products does not give Storebrand direct exposure to risk from changes in financial markets.
+The shareholder portfolio for these companies are invested with low or no allocation to high risk assets and the products does not give rise to direct risk for Storebrand from changes in financial market prices.